Paul Marquardt is a partner based in the Washington, D.C. office.

-Mr. Marquardt has been recognized as a leading corporate/M&A and private equity lawyer and a CFIUS expert by Chambers USA
+Mr. Marquardt is recognized as a CFIUS expert by Chambers USA

 Mr. Marquardt joined the firm in 1995 and was elected partner in 2003.
 From 1998 to 2002, he was resident in the Brussels office.
 He received a J.D. and an M.A. in international relations from Yale University in 1994, and an undergraduate degree, with highest distinction, from the University of Michigan in 1990.
 From 1994 to 1995, he served as law clerk to the Honorable James B. Loken of the United States Court of Appeals for the Eighth Circuit.